alanbernstein/post/README.md

 `post file.txt` but contains heuristic org-mode patterns

   convert to html with emacs, prompt for remote path (with suggestion based on local path), upload

+`post laser_design.scad`

+  convert to svg with openSCAD, upload

 `post other.file`